 "Heirloom," Heather winced.
 His features softened.
 Slowly, his hand came to rest over her own.

-“I had a deer crash once, yeah,” he said.
-“That was fun.
-I came just from that roadhouse, you know?
-That one over there, you can see it, outside.
-I drive half a mile – BAM! – crash a deer.
-Beautiful.
+"I crashed a deer once, yeah," he said.
+"That was... strange.
+I came from that roadhouse, that one over there, outside.
+I had driven half a mile and had an animal under my car.
 Beautiful creatures.
 The blood seeped onto the icy asphalt.
-Icy blue.
-So strange seeing them up close.
-They’re creatures to be observed far away.
-Saw the light leave its eyes,” he slurred and drank.
+It was so cold, the warm air rose from its guts.
+It was strange seeing them up close.
+They’re creatures to be observed far away," he slurred and drank.

-“I wanted to drive on, but I just couldn’t.
-I couldn’t leave it there – had to call authorities.
-I mean, you don’t just ignore an angel laying to the sides”
+"I wanted to drive on, I was on holiday, but I just couldn’t.
+I couldn’t leave it there – I had to call the wildlife services.
+I mean, you don’t just ignore an angel laying to the sides"

 A grating scratch cut through the air as the jukebox rotated its tunes.
 Billy Joel’s grainy voice filled the room to Heather’s grimaces.

-“But I never drove on,” the man said, “I wanted to see Seattle, but I never did.
+"But I never drove on," the man said, "I wanted to see Seattle, but I never did.
 I just drove south.
 Reminds me, though, of the regret.
 I really regret it.
-Should have let it rot to the sides.”
+I should have let it rot to the sides"

 "Excuse me?"